cuulee/contextablejs/README.md

 });
 ```

-Continue by creating a context with a [MongoDB connector](http://mongodb.github.io/node-mongodb-native/) attached as `mongo` variab.
+Continue by creating a context with a [MongoDB connector](http://mongodb.github.io/node-mongodb-native/) attached as `mongo` variable.

 ```js
 import {MongoClient} from 'mongodb';